Cha0sSun/GAME2338/reviews/reviewsix.md

 ## Final Thoughts
-BattleBlock Theater is a game that has a mix of comedic story telling and multiplayer platforming.
-The story is enjoy that never miss a bet on joke and the use of those joke to increse that story experince over all.
+BattleBlock Theater is a game that has a mix of comedic storytelling and multiplayer platforming.
+The story is enjoying that never miss a bet on joke and the use of those joke to increase that story experience over all.
 The controls are useable buy the pc controls may need adjusting before uses.

 ## Additional Information
 https://en.wikipedia.org/wiki/BattleBlock_Theater